grantshandy/system-config/README.md

 # system-config
-A Rust library for storing application properties on disk for persistence.
+A Rust library for storing application properties on disk in any context and between restarts.

 # Example
 Write key-value pairs to the config and write it to disk...